A fast Monte Carlo scheme for additive processes and option pricing: Overview of the MC method for additive process

-Thanks to \citet{Lukacs1972} theorem and under Assumption 1, we are able to easily identify the strip of regularity in the case of interest: the characteristic function of an increment $f_t - f_s$ is analytic when $ \Im (u) \in (-(p^+_t + 1), p^-_t)$. \citet{Lewis2001} obtains the CDF, shifting the integration path within the characteristic function horizontal analyticity strip.
-The shift is $- i \; a$ with $a$ a real constant s.t. $a \in (-p^-_t, 1+ p^+_t)$.
+Thanks to the monotonicity of $p^+_t$ and $p^-_t$, we can easily identify the strip of regularity for any increment $f_t - f_s$: its characteristic function $\phi_{s,t} $ is analytic when $ \Im (u) \in (-(p^+_t + 1), p^-_t)$ for any $s\in[0,t)$. \\ \citet{Lewis2001} obtains the CDF, shifting the integration path within the characteristic function horizontal analyticity strip.
+The shift is $- i \; a$ with $a$ a real constant s.t. $a \in (-p^-_t, p^+_t +1)$.
 Lewis deduces this formula using the properties of contour integrals in the complex plane.